Integer programs with bounded subdeterminants and two nonzeros per row: Refining a near embedding

 \subsection{Bipartizing enlarged vortices}

-Later, we will assume that the vortices in $\mathcal{V} \in \mathcal{V}$ are bipartite, even when augmented with the boundary of the face that contains the corresponding disk $\Delta(V)$.
+Later, we will assume that the vortices $V \in \mathcal{V}$ are bipartite, even when augmented with the boundary of the face that contains the corresponding disk $\Delta(V)$.
 The next result explains how that can be achieved, and is used later within the proof of Theorem~\ref{thm:structure_bounded_OCP_refined}.
+Before stating the result, let us introduce some standard terminology regarding walks.
+A \emph{walk} in a graph $G$ is a sequence $W = (v_0, e_1, v_1, \ldots, e_t, v_t)$ of vertices $v_i$ and edges $e_i$ such that for all $i \in [t]$, the edge $e_i$ links $v_{i-1}$ to $v_i$.
+Let $W = (v_0, e_1, v_1, \ldots, e_t, v_t)$ be a walk.
+The \emph{length} of $W$ is $t$, and $W$ is \emph{odd} or \emph{even} according to the parity of its length.
+The walk $W$ is \emph{closed} if $v_0 = v_t$.
+Let $W$ be a closed walk.
+Seeing $W$ as an Eulerian multigraph, we can partition the edges of $W$ as $C_1 \cup \dots \cup C_\ell$, where each $C_i$ is a cycle.
+We say that $W$ is \emph{$1$-sided} if the number of $1$-sided cycles among $C_1, \dots , C_\ell$ is odd.
+Otherwise, $W$ is \emph{$2$-sided}.